yochaigal/cairn/wip/2e/setting.md

 2. Generate features for each remaining dot by first rolling on the the [Detail Types](#detail-types) table, then on the associated table.
 3. For any additional settlements rolled, roll on the [Settlement Features](#settlement-features) table as well.

+> If some of the results below seem incongruous, that's OK!
+Turn it into a question: _Why_ is there hazard terrain so close to a settlement?
+Perhaps there were mines there once, long abandoned.
+Rumors as to their true treasure - and dangers - abound.

 #### Detail Types

 |        |                 |